mathjax/MathJax/docs/source/options/hub.rst

 .. describe:: delayStartupUntil: "none"

-    Normally MathJax will perform its starup commands (loading of configuration, styles, jax, and so on) as soon as it can.
-If you expect to be doing additional configuration on the page, however, you may want to have it wait until the page's onload hander is called.
+    Normally MathJax will perform its startup commands (loading of configuration, styles, jax, and so on) as soon as it can.
+If you expect to be doing additional configuration on the page, however, you may want to have it wait until the page's onload handler is called.
 If so, set this to ``"onload"``.
 You can also set this to ``"configured"``, in which case, MathJax will delay its startup until you explicitly call :meth:`MathJax.Hub.Configured()`.
 See